Credit Card Points vs. Cash Back: Which Reward Structure Pays More by Spending Category — and When Transfer Partners Beat Flat-Rate Cash Back

 Overspending driven by rewards ₹8,000

-Credit card reward structures vary significantly by region.
-Understanding Indian market specifics helps set realistic expectations.
+Credit card rewards vary significantly by region.
+Understanding how India compares with global markets helps set realistic expectations—and choose the right strategy.

 🇮🇳